tbrasser/config/README.md

 - dwains dashboard
 - homekit infused

-Currently in the midst of refactoring the lovelace_gen global vars in `lovelace_rooms.yaml`.
+Currently in the midst of refactoring from using only the lovelace_gen global vars towards auto generating cards with auto-entities using areas/floors/labels/domains

 ### Lovelace / Frontend